rbatorsky/intro-to-ngs-bioinformatics/lessons/02_Quality_Control.md

 In order to ensure alignment and variant calling are as accurate as possible, we can perform quality trimming of reads.

-[Trim Galore](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) is a popular tool that in the default mode performs:
+[Trim Galore](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md) is a popular tool that in the default mode performs two types of trimming:
 Quality trimming: Trims low quality bases from the 3' end of the read Adapter trimming: Automatically detects and removes known Illumina adapters that may be present in the data

-To perform trimming on the data, we first load the software:
+To perform trimming on the data, we first load the software which is installed as an a conda environment.
+For more information on using anaconda on the HPC, see [this tutorial](https://sites.tufts.edu/biotools/files/2019/07/conda_on_hpc.pdf).

+### HERE
 ```
 module load anaconda/3
 source activate /cluster/tufts/bio/tools/conda_envs/trim_galore/